codesinger/shu/doc/shu-manual.md

 Count the number of lines of code in a project.
 The final count is shown in the minibuffer.
 The counts of individual subdirectories are stored in the temporary buffer `*shu-project-count*`

+#### hother ####
+[Command]
+ (Function: shu-hother)

+Visit a .h file from the corresponding .cpp or t.cpp file.
+If visiting a .cpp or t.cpp file, invoke this function and you will be taken to the corresponding .h file.
+This function will use a project if one is active.
+Otherwise, it will assume that all files reside in the same directory.